Causal inference for calibrated scaling interventions on time-to-event processes: Intervention framework and target parameters

 \section{Intervention framework and target parameters}

-We consider a class of stochastic interventions tailored to the general event history setting described in Section \ref{sec:setting}, where intensity processes describe the rate at which certain events, such as treatment initiation or disease onset, occur over time, conditional on each subject’s observed history.
-Our proposed class of interventions is defined via multiplicative modification of the intensity \(\Lambda^z\) governing the counting process \(N^z\) representing an intermediate time-to-event process such as treatment initiation, or disease onset, specifically replacing the original intensity \(\Lambda^z\) with a modified version \(\Lambda^{z,\alpha}\) indexed by a scalar parameter \(\alpha> 0\).
+In this section we describe a class of stochastic interventions tailored to the general event history setting described in Section \ref{sec:setting} where intensity processes describe the rate at which certain events, such as treatment initiation or disease onset, occur over time, conditional on each subject’s observed history.
+These interventions specifically act by multiplicative rescaling of the intensity \(\Lambda^z\) governing the counting process \(N^z\) representing an intermediate time-to-event process such as treatment initiation or disease onset.
+The aim is twofold: to provide a flexible, interpretable family of interventions indexed by a scalar \(\alpha>0\) and to define calibrated/composite estimands that map policy-relevant targets (e.g., a desired cumulative incidence of the intermediate event) to an \(\alpha\) level and then quantify the downstream impact on the primary outcome.
+Below we first define the \(\alpha\)-scaling interventions and the induced post-interventional law, and introduce the primary and auxiliary target parameters.
+Then we present calibration targets and composite parameters, discuss natural contrasts and a direct/indirect-type decomposition, and state the main interpretational and practical considerations.
+Further practical discussion on how different causal contrasts can be formed and interpreted within the proposed intervention framework can be found in Supplementary Appendix B.